Management of depression: Augmentation

 Physicians often add a medication with a different mode of action to bolster the effect of an antidepressant in cases of treatment resistance; a 2002 large community study of 244,859 depressed Veterans Administration patients found that 22% had received a second agent, most commonly a second antidepressant.
 Stephen M. Stahl, renowned academician in psychopharmacology, has stated resorting to a dynamic psychostimulant, in particular, d-amphetamine is the "classical augmentation strategy for treatment-refractory depression".
 However, the use of stimulants in cases of treatment-resistant depression is relatively controversial.

 It is also possible to use a benzodiazepine as to improve sleep without impairing the antidepressant response specially in patients presenting symptoms of insomnia and disturbed sleep.
 A randomized controlled trial found that the use of eszopiclone with fluoxetine resulted in a better remission rate.

 Addition of atypical antipsychotics when the patient has not responded to an antidepressant is also known to increase the effectiveness of antidepressant drugs, albeit at the cost of more frequent and potentially serious side effects.

 Lithium

 Lithium has been used to augment antidepressant therapy in those who have failed to respond to antidepressants alone.
+As an augmentation agent for major depression, lithium is much more effective than placebo.
+Lithium augmentation has proven efficacy in treating major depressive disorder in multiple randomized controlled trials.

+For treatment-resistant depression, lithium augmentation reduces the odds of remaining ill by 56-95%.
+In the STAR-D study, for patients who had not achieved remission with two previous treatment trials, an additional 15.9% achieved remission.
+A disadvantage of lithium versus other augmentation agents is the need for occasional blood tests to monitor lithium levels.

-Furthermore, lithium dramatically decreases the suicide risk in recurrent depression.
+Lithium dramatically decreases the suicide risk in recurrent major depression by 88.5%.
+In addition to its effects on suicide, lithium also decreases mortality from all causes in people with mood disorders.

-According to the results of the STAR-D experiment, the remission rate of lithium for treatment-resistant depression is about 15.9%.